History of Saarland University

 The commemorative volume published to mark the 75th anniversary is the first comprehensive account of the history of the university.
 Over more than 400 pages the authors provide a clear and accessible account of the eventful history of this university with its strong European heritage.
 The volume also contains a large number of photographs that bring the history of Saarland University to life by showcasing the people and places that have and continue to characterize the university to this day.

-More about the book | Selected online content
+More information | Access to selected online content